Azure-Samples/JavaScript-AI-Buildathon/02-local-to-azure/README.md

 ## 📝 Overview

-In this step, you will learn how to deploy your AI model to Azure AI Foundry after testing it locally with GitHub Models.
+In this step, you will learn how to deploy your AI model to Microsoft Foundry after testing it locally with GitHub Models.

 ### Assumption ⚠️

 - You have already completed the previous steps in this project and have opened the **model playground on GitHub Models.**

-> [!IMPORTANT]
-> If you have done the previous quest, ensure you pull your changes from GitHub using `git pull` before continuing with this project to update the project README.

-## 🧠 GitHub Models to Azure AI Foundry
+## 🧠 GitHub Models to Microsoft Foundry

 > [!Note]
 > The following steps on GitHub Models should be in A SEPARATE BROWSER TAB.
 Keep this tab open for reference.